HKU-BAL/Clair3/docs/pileup_training.md

 cd ${MODEL_FOLDER_PATH}

-# Currently, we trained model in single GPU, we did not include multi-GPU and multi-worker workflow here
+# We trained model in single GPU, so we did not include multi-GPU and multi-worker workflow here
 export CUDA_VISIBLE_DEVICES="0"

 ${PYTHON3} ${CLAIR3} Train \